Translating ACS Data to Custom Geographies

 Comparing Precision

 The maps below show the share of households receiving SNAP benefits.
-Notice how aggregating to quadrants produces more precise estimates with smaller coefficients of variation.
-Indeed, the median coefficient of variation for tract level is greater than 30, a common upper bound for “reliable” estimates.
+Notice how aggregating to quadrants produces more precise estimates with smaller margins of error.

 ggplot() +